theskeletoncrew/treat-toolbox/README.md

 # Working with Treat Toolbox

+Here's a video of the basic usage of Treat Toolbox: https://vimeo.com/633276431

 ### User Groups

 To start, you'll want to create a user group that contains all of your project creators (those that will receive secondary sales royalties).